iDebugAll/nextbox-ui-plugin/README.md

 ```
 Keys are searched substrings.
 Values should be valid icon types as listed above.<br/>

-3. If no match found on steps 1-2, the Plugin checks the Device Role to Icon mapping.<br/>
+3. If no match found on steps 1-2, the Plugin checks the Device Role slug to Icon mapping.<br/>
 This mapping may be defined within 'icon_role_map' dict in Plugin parameters.<br/>
 Default mapping already contains some general categories:
 ```